Fast casual restaurant

-A fast casual restaurant, found primarily in the United States, is a restaurant that does not offer full table service, but advertises higher quality food than fast-food restaurants, with fewer frozen or processed ingredients.
+A fast casual restaurant, found primarily in the United States, is a restaurant that does not offer full table service, but advertises higher quality food than fast-food restaurants.
 It is an intermediate concept between fast food and casual dining.

 History

-The concept originated in the United States in the early 1990s, but did not become mainstream until the end of the 2000s and the beginning of the 2010s.
+The concept originated in the United States in the early 1990s, but did not become mainstream until the late 2000s to early 2010s.
 During the economic recession that began in 2007, the category of fast casual dining saw increased sales to the 18–34-year-old demographic.
 Customers with limited discretionary spending for meals tend to choose fast casual for dining which they perceive as healthier.

+Many fast casual restaurants including Cava, Chipotle Mexican Grill and Sweetgreen serve what are derisively called "slop bowls", where the meal consists of what the New York Times called a "nebulous mash of ingredients" assembled to order in a cardboard container.

+Major fast casual food chains saw reduced earnings in 2025, attributed to customers reducing their spending and increased competition.
+Researchers noted that more consumers, particularly young ones, are making their own lunches.

-Origin of the Term
+Origin of the term

 The founder and publisher of FastCasual.com, Paul Barron, is credited with coining the term "fast-casual" in the late 1990s.
 Horatio Lonsdale-Hands, former chairman and CEO of ZuZu Inc., is also credited with coining the term.
 ZuZu, a handmade Mexican food concept co-founded by Lonsdale-Hands and Espartaco Borga in 1989, filed a U.S. Federal trademark registration for the term "fast-casual" in November 1995, leading Michael DeLuca to call Lonsdale-Hands a "progressive pioneer in the burgeoning 'fast-casual' market segment" in the July 1996 edition of Restaurant Hospitality.